polterguy/lizzie/docs/introduction.md

 whole idea is to create an extremely loosely coupling, allowing you to create configurations and rule based engines, which can be dynamically stored any place, and chained together to allow for complex rule based engines, through a dynamically compiled script language.
+Notice also that this implies that the same piece of Lizzie code, might in theory perform two distinct different tasks, depending upon which class you are binding it towards.
+So you can completely chabge what your code does, by simply choosing to bind it to something else, which of course is extremely cool once you realize its powers.

 ## Pre-defined Lizzie functions

 Lizzie contains many pre-defined functions for different use cases, which you can choose to use, or choose to not use if you want to.
-In fact, if you want to have complete controlover what _"keywords"_ your Lizzie code has access to, you can control this, through a slightly more manual process, resembling the example below.
+In fact, if you want to have complete control over which _"keywords"_ your Lizzie code has access to, you can control this, through a slightly more manual process, resembling the example below.